cre-dev/xml2db/docs/configuring.md

 ## Field level config

 These configuration options are defined for a specific field of a specific table.
-A "field" can refer to a column in the table, or a child table.
+A "field" refers to a column in the table, or a child table.

-### Column type configuration
+### Data types

-By default, the column type is based on a mapping between the type indicated in the XSD and a corresponding `sqlalchemy` type implemented in `xml2db.table.column.types_mapping_default` and `xml2db.table.column.types_mapping_mssql`.
+By default, the data type defined in the database table for each column is based on a mapping between the data type indicated in the XSD and a corresponding `sqlalchemy` type implemented in the following three functions:

+??? info "Default: `types_mapping_default`"
+    ::: xml2db.table.column.types_mapping_default

+??? info "MySQL: `types_mapping_mysql`"
+    ::: xml2db.table.column.types_mapping_mysql

+??? info "MSSQL: `types_mapping_mssql`"
+    ::: xml2db.table.column.types_mapping_mssql

-You may override this mapping by specifying a column type in the model config.
+You may override this mapping by specifying a column type for any field in the model config.
+Custom column types are defined as `sqlalchemy` types and will be passed to the `sqlalchemy.Column` constructor as is.

 !!! example
     If the XSD mentions the `integer` type for column `my_column` in table `my_table`, by default, `xml2db`will map